microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/workingtimeschedule-get.md

 ---
 title: "Get workingTimeSchedule"
-description: "resource contains triggers for policies associated with the start and end of working hours for users."
+description: "Resource contains triggers for policies associated with the start and end of working hours for users."
 author: "galalalym"
 ms.localizationpriority: medium
 ms.subservice: "teams"